YoshiRi/ImRegPOC/README.md

 >  Y. Ri, H. Hiroshi Fujimoto. : \`\`Practical Phase-Only Correlation Algorithm for Robust and Accurate Image Sencing'', <i> Now Under Review </i> Vol. X, pp.XX.
 (20XX)

 ## Getting started
 ### Prerequirements
+This package requires python3.X and opencv3.X and other related sources.

+For windows and Linux users, anaconda is one of the choise to install both of this.

 ### Instaling